-Established by Dr. Raymond A. Serway '59, this scholarship shall be awarded to a student majoring in one of the natural sciences with special consideration to physics majors.
-Selection of the recipient shall be based on financial need and academic excellence.
+Established by Dr. Raymond A. Serway '59, this scholarship shall be awarded to a student majoring in one of the natural sciences with preference given to a physics major.
+If there is no student meeting these criteria, then consideration will be given to a student majoring in one of the health sciences, with preference given to a physical therapy major.
+Selection of the recipient shall be on the basis of financial need and academic excellence.